Manyvarsath/airbnb-clone-project/README.md

 ### 1. User
 This entity represents any individual who interacts with the platform, whether they are a guest booking a stay or a host listing a property.

-id: A unique identifier for each user.
+`id:` A unique identifier for each user.
-name: The user's name.
+`name:` The user's name.
-surname: The user's surname.
+`surname:` The user's surname.
-password: The user's password.
+`password:` The user's password.
-email: The user's email address.
+`email:` The user's email address.
-is_host: A boolean value to indicate if the user has privileges to list properties.
+`host:` A boolean value to indicate if the user has privileges to list properties.

 ### 2. Property
 This entity represents a rentable space listed by a host.
 It contains all the descriptive information about the listing.

-id: A unique identifier for the property.
+`id:` A unique identifier for the property.
-host_id: A reference to the id of the user who owns this property.
+`host_id:` A reference to the id of the user who owns this property.
-title: The title of the listing.
+`title:` The title of the listing.
-description: A detailed text description of the space.
+`description:` A detailed text description of the space.
-price_per_night: The cost for a single night's stay.
+`price_per_night:` The cost for a single night's stay.
-location: The address or geographical coordinates of the property.
+`location:` The address or geographical coordinates of the property.

 ### 3. Booking
 This entity represents a reservation of a specific property by a guest for a defined period.
 It acts as the central link between a guest, a property, and a transaction.

-id: A unique identifier for the booking.
+`id:` A unique identifier for the booking.
-guest_id: A reference to the id of the user who made the booking.
+`guest_id:` A reference to the id of the user who made the booking.
-property_id: A reference to the id of the property being booked.
+`property_id:` A reference to the id of the property being booked.
-start_date: The check-in date for the reservation.
+`start_date:` The check-in date for the reservation.
-end_date: The check-out date for the reservation.
+`end_date:` The check-out date for the reservation.
-status: The current state of the booking.
+`status:` The current state of the booking.

 ### 4. Review
 This entity captures the feedback a guest leaves for a property after their stay is complete.

-id: A unique identifier for the review.
+`id:` A unique identifier for the review.
-booking_id: A reference to the completed booking this review is for.
+`booking_id:` A reference to the completed booking this review is for.
-rating: A numerical score.
+`rating:` A numerical score.
-comment: The text content of the guest's review.
+`comment:` The text content of the guest's review.
-created_at: A timestamp indicating when the review was submitted.
+`created_at:` A timestamp indicating when the review was submitted.

 ### 5. Payment
 This entity records the financial transaction associated with a booking.